Lost-In-MASE/x9115AAP/hw/read/7/README.md

 * iv3.
 The critical aspect of the study is the list of topic words that help define the context of a bug.
 For the Android repository, there have been several studies that have tried to extract such topic words.
 Hence, for this experiment, a word list of contextual features was available and used.
 The authors could have discussed a little more in detail regarding the approaches that could be used to extract topic words from bugs(and not popular terms).

 ### v.
+Connection to the Initial Paper
+This entire study was based on the the first paper.
+Sun et al. in [1] discuss about an accurate approach for retrieving duplicate bug reports.
+Anahita et al. use these findings as the baseline and show that contextual information can improve the accuracy of the detection.
+The approaches used for information retrieval, classification and extraction are all inspired by paper 1.

+### vi.
 References

-* C. Sun, D. Lo, S. Khoo, and J. Jiang, “Towards more accurate retrieval of duplicate bug reports,” in Proceedings of the 2011 26th IEEE/ACM International Conference on Automated Software Engineering.
+* [1]C. Sun, D. Lo, S. Khoo, and J. Jiang, “Towards more accurate retrieval of duplicate bug reports,” in Proceedings of the 2011 26th IEEE/ACM International Conference on Automated Software Engineering.
 IEEE Computer Society, 2011, pp. 253–262.